mdo

 .mdfile and choose Open as HTML; on Windows 11 it may be under Show more options. - Open with offers Open as HTML.

-- If Open as HTML is made the default handler, double-click opens the browser with no console-window flash.
+- If Open as HTML is made the default handler, double-click opens the browser.

 Linux File Managers